 4.0 PROCEDURES FOR EVALUATION AND REPORTING

-When a faculty member suspects a violation of the Academic Integrity Policy and is in possession of evidence to substantiate that violation (which includes statements of personal observation of the infraction by the faculty member or other SJSU personnel or students), it is the faculty member’s responsibility to take the following steps:
+When a faculty member suspects an academic integrity violation and is in possession of evidence to substantiate that violation (which includes statements of personal observation of the infraction by the faculty member or other SJSU personnel or students), it is the faculty member’s responsibility to:

 4.1.
-Handle the situation discreetly; that is, a faculty member shall not discuss specific charges of cheating, plagiarism, or any other violations involving specific individuals in the classroom or elsewhere in front of others.
+Maintain confidentiality, ensuring discussions are held privately and communications/documentation are kept confidential except for required disclosures of relevant information to those involved in the disciplinary proceedings or legal actions.

-4.2 Communicate with the student concerning the alleged violation and confer with the student within 10 working days of the observed/reported/suspected incident of academic dishonesty, no later than when grade for assessment is released.
-The faculty member shall make reasonable attempts to meet with the student in person or virtually.
+4.2 Communicate with the student concerning the alleged violation and confer with the student within 10 business days of the observed/reported/suspected academic integrity violation, though no later than when the grade for the assessment is released.
+The faculty member shall make reasonable attempts to meet with the student.
 When conferring with a student about alleged academic misconduct, the faculty member shall explain the allegation, present any supporting evidence, and provide the student with the opportunity to respond to the allegation.
-The student should be provided the opportunity to provide their perspective and respond to the allegation.
-The faculty member is expected to maintain the confidentiality of notes and communications between the student and the faculty member (and the department chair and/or Associate Dean of the College if needed), except as they may be relevant in subsequent disciplinary proceedings or any subsequent legal actions.
+The student should be given the opportunity to respond to the allegation.

-4.3 Inform the student of the sanctions imposed in accordance with Section 4.0 if the faculty member still believes that a violation of the Academic Integrity Policy has occurred after conferring with the student.
+4.3 Inform the student of the sanctions imposed in accordance with Section 4.0 if the faculty member still believes that an academic integrity violation has occurred after conferring with the student.

-4.4 Report the alleged violation and the action taken to SCED on the Academic Integrity Reporting Form within 5 working days of the conference with the student.
-The form identifies the faculty member, student involved, and type of violation (cheating or plagiarism), includes a description of the incident and of any academic sanctions imposed.
-When submitting the Academic Integrity Reporting Form, the faculty shall include a copy of all supporting documentation and communications with the student.
+4.4 Report the alleged violation and the action taken to SCED on the Academic Integrity Reporting Form within 5 business days of the conference with the student.
+The form identifies the faculty member, student(s) involved, and type of academic integrity violation.
+It includes a description of the incident and any academic sanctions imposed.
+When submitting the Academic Integrity Reporting Form, the faculty shall include a copy of all supporting documentation and communications with the student(s).

+If the student has not responded to the faculty member’s good-faith attempts to arrange a conference within 15 business days, the faculty member may proceed with the reporting and/or sanctioning processes.
+In such a situation, the student’s right to appeal is preserved.
+A faculty member may not impose academic sanctions on a student without submitting an Academic Integrity Reporting Form.
+If the faculty member has not acted on the alleged violation within the 15-day period, any academic sanction imposed is invalid.
+Department chairs or Associate Deans are authorized to respond to student inquiries regarding instances of alleged violations when necessary, such as when the instructor is unavailable or does not respond in a timely manner or there are exigent circumstances that warrant earlier intervention.
+(For example, the issue needs to be resolved in order for the student to graduate.)

+SCED shall review all academic sanctions imposed by faculty members and determine whether they are justified in light of the provisions of the Student Conduct Code and commensurate with university norms of severity contained in this policy.
+SCED shall further determine whether it is appropriate to impose additional administrative sanctions.

 5.0 SANCTIONS AND LEVEL OF OFFENSE

 There shall be two major classifications of sanctions that may be imposed for violations of this policy: academic and administrative.
-Academic sanctions are actions related to coursework or grades and are determined by the faculty member and reviewed by SCED for consistency.
+Academic sanctions are actions related to coursework or grades and are determined by the faculty member.
+All academic sanctions are reviewed by SCED for consistency and equality.
 Administrative sanctions are actions that address a student’s status on campus, such as administrative academic probation or suspension, and are determined by SCED.
 Academic sanctions and administrative sanctions may be imposed simultaneously.

 5.1 ACADEMIC SANCTIONS